When it comes to sun protection, the importance of sunglasses is often kept in the dark.

 Did you know that the sun’s ultraviolet (UV) light can cause cancers of your eye surface or eyelids?
 Not only that, prolonged exposure can lead to cataracts and macular degeneration (the leading cause of vision loss among older adults).

-“Many people are shocked to find out that skin cancers can grow on the surface of your eyes,” says Dr. Carol Karp, ophthalmologist at Bascom Palmer Eye Institute who specializes in cancers of the eye surface.
+“Many people are shocked to find out that skin cancers can grow on the surface of your eyes,” says Dr. Carol Karp, an ocular oncologist at Sylvester Comprehensive Cancer Center and Bascom Palmer Eye Institute who specializes in cancers of the eye surface.
 “It’s important to use sunglasses to protect your eyes.
 Sunglasses are just as important as sunscreen.
-In fact, picking the right pair can protect your eyes from both long and short-term damage caused by ultraviolet (UV) light of the sun.
+In fact, picking the right pair can protect your eyes from both long and short-term damage caused by ultraviolet (UV) light of the sun."

 Here are some tips to guide your selection of the proper shades.